-Watch Me Grow – a free class open to the public at Keystone Montessori for Mom/Dad and their child, ages 15 mo. – 24 mo.
-Four Tuesdays from 9 – 10 am.
-Please email Ms. Laura at email@example.com to be put on the waitlist for our Spring Session – space is limited!
+Watch Me Grow – a free class open to the public at Keystone Montessori for Mom or Dad and their child, ages 15 mo. – 24 mo.
+Four Tuesdays from 9 – 10 am beginning November 6, 2018.
+Please email Ms. Laura at email@example.com to be put on the waitlist for our Fall Session – space is limited!

 Articles & Links

 - A Montessori Approach to Toileting – Michael Olaf

 - ‘Children Succeed’ With Character, Not Test Scores – NPR